2022 Identity theft statistics

 Where is identity theft most common?

-The Federal Trade Commission collects reports from consumers on a range of marketplace experiences and stores them in a secure online database.
-FTC Data Book statistics also include reports from other organizations, including federal, state, local and international law enforcement agencies.
-Out of 3 million reports last year, 15% are related to identity theft.
+The FTC collects reports from consumers on a range of marketplace experiences and stores them in a secure online database.
+FTC statistics also include reports from other organizations, including federal, state, local and international law enforcement agencies.
+Out of over 5.7 million reports last year, slightly more than 25% were related to identity theft.

-According to the Federal Trade Commission in 2019, Georgia has the highest percentage of identity theft reports per capita, and California has the highest total number of reports.
+According to the FTC, in 2021, Rhode Island had the highest rate of identity theft reports per capita, but Texas had the highest total number of reports overall.

 Identity theft statistics by state